 Do I Have to Give Up My Original Passport When I Become a U.S. Citizen?

-Naturalizing citizens need not give up the passport of their home country.
+Naturalizing citizens need not give up the passport of their home country, if that country allows dual citizenship.

-The United States allows naturalized (and other) citizens to become dual citizens with their home countries (though it's not possible for everyone, depending on the laws within said home countries).
-And if you're a dual citizen, you may not only keep your old passport, but travel with it, if you wish.
+The United States allows naturalized (and other) citizens to become dual citizens with their home countries, if those countries allow it.
+(It's not possible for everyone to retain their native country's citizenship, depending on those countries' laws).
+And if you're a dual citizen, you may keep your old passport and citizenship as well as receive a new one from the United States.
+See Dual Citizenship Allowed for Naturalizing U.S. Citizens for details.

-If you do travel outside the U.S., however, you must, by law, carry your U.S. passport with you when departing, and present it to U.S. officials upon reentering.
+If you travel outside the U.S. as a dual citizen, you must, by law, carry your U.S. passport with you when departing, and present it to U.S. officials upon reentering.
 (This comes from Section 215(b) of the Immigration and Nationality Act or I.N.A., or 8 U.S.C. § 1185(b).)
+Carrying your naturalization certificate is not enough.
+(Not even if you combine it with your old passport from your native country, your U.S. driver's license, or anything similar.)
+Give yourself plenty of time to apply for the passport and get a decision before you travel, and make sure its expiration date will last long enough for your return entry

 Congratulations on your approval, and click here to learn more about your rights and benefits as a new U.S. citizen.